Equivariant K-theory of the space of partial flags: Definitions and Preliminaries

-\textbf{Multiplicativity.} The flat pullback and the smooth closed restriction maps defined above are multiplicative with respect to the tensor product.
+\textbf{Multiplicativity}\cite[p.
+270]{V98}.
+Let $X$ and $Y$ be smooth $G$-varieties and let $\phi:X\to Y$ be either flat or a closed embedding.
+Then the pullback map $\phi^*: K^G(Y)\to K^G(X)$ is multiplicative with respect to the tensor product, i.e. for any two classes $f,g\in K^G(Y)$ one has

 \textbf{Tensor product with supports.} One can refine the above definition as follows.
-Let $M$ be a smooth $G$-manifold and let $X,Y\subset M$ be two closed $G$-invariant subvarieties in $M.$ Then one gets the tensor product map
+Let $M$ be a smooth $G$-variety and let $X,Y\subset M$ be two closed $G$-invariant subvarieties in $M.$ Then one gets the tensor product map